 - I use a bowl for this part: in a small saucepan over medium-low heat, melt the butter until it’s bubbling but not browned.

-- I do this next: once melted, add the flour and whisk together until smooth and combined.
+- Once melted, add the flour and whisk together until smooth and combined.
 Allow the mixture to cook for another minute or two, then slowly add the milk while whisking.

-- I do this next: continue cooking over medium-low heat, stirring occasionally, until the sauce has thickened and is bubbling.
+- Continue cooking over medium-low heat, stirring occasionally, until the sauce has thickened and is bubbling.

 - I remove the pan from the heat and season with salt and pepper to taste.
 Serve warm over the favorite dish.